5 Ways to Supplement Your Homeschooling to Keep Things Interesting

 5. Change of Scenery

-Do some of your work or activities outside or take a field trip of your own.
+Do some of your work or activities outside, or take a field trip of your own.
 Look for discounted admission during “homeschoolers week” at museums and such.
-Also, check out the benefits of getting a membership from a place that is part of the reciprocal program in the USA and other parts of the world here.
+Also, check out the benefits of getting a membership from a place that is part of the reciprocal program in the USA and other parts of the world here!

-Fun Ways to Supplement Your Homeschooling
+Fun Ways to Expand Your Homeschooling

 Tracy Zdelar